rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Session Security/Introduction.md

 For this reason, web applications utilizes cookies, URL parameters, URL arguments (on GET requests), body arguments (on POST requests), and other proprietary solutions for session tracking and management purposes.
 ## Session Identifier Security
 A unique session identifier (Session ID) or token is the basis upon which user sessions are generated and distinguished.
+Session IDs can be obtained by attackers via different techniques, not all of which include actively attacking the victim.
+A session ID can also be:
+- Captured through passive traffic/packet sniffing
+- Identified in logs
+- Predicted
+- Brute Forced

 A session identifier's security level depends on its:
 - Validity Scope - a secure session identifier should be valid for one session only.